Graduate Academic Programs

 Students may select audit status or change their status in a course from credit to audit through the drop/add period only

 Every student’s academic progress shall be reviewed at the end of each academic period by the academic advisor.
 Any student whose average falls below 3.00 or who earns a C or F in three or more credit hours may be placed on academic probation.
 A student on academic probation may be required to retake courses or correct other academic deficiencies and must achieve a 3.00 cumulative average within two semesters of being placed on probation.
 A student may repeat a maximum of two graduate courses with any given course being repeated only once.
 Students who fail to correct deficiencies may be dropped from the program.
-A student may appeal any decision of the Office of Graduate Studies and Continuing Education to the Vice President of Academic Affairs and Dean of the Faculty.
+A student may appeal any decision of the Office of Graduate and Professional Studies to the Vice President of Academic Affairs and Dean of the Faculty.

 Course Withdrawal and Tuition Refund

-Any MBA, MME, or MSE student who withdraws from courses for which he or she is registered must notify the Graduate Studies and Continuing Education Office.
+Any MBA, MME, or MSE student who withdraws from courses for which he or she is registered must notify the Graduate and Professional Studies Office.
 The effective date of withdrawal is the date on which the student notifies the office.
 Failure to give notice of withdrawal will result in a grade of F. Notifying the instructor does not constitute official withdrawal.
 A refund schedule based on official withdrawal date is available on the GS and CE web pages.
 Part-time students receiving federal financial assistance (Title IV) will receive a refund according to federal policy as noted above.

 Students may drop a course with no penalty during the first week of classes of a full fall or spring term or, for courses meeting during the summer or for an abbreviated period, prior to the 2nd meeting of the course.
 There will be no tuition due for a course dropped during this period and any tuition paid for the course will be refunded in full.
 The course will not appear on the student’s academic transcript.